gcruzgar/UKsurvey/README.md

 bedrooms cap at 4
 occupants cap at 4

 filter 'missing' and 'inapplicable' values.
+rooms = hsrooms+hsbeds <>*<>
+<>*<>note data has to be filtered before adding as there are a few cases where either of rooms and bedrooms are negative (indicating missing or inapplicable values) whilst the other is positive, essentially reuslting in a false value.